mmiranda222/.statsuite/content/using-de/searching-data/indexing-data.md

 **CURRENT_STATE** The index is a manual action usually performed by a sysadmin user, who can lively manage the index of the endpoints for updating the dataflows that are published in .Stat DE and available for search and visualisation.
 The following individual actions are currently enabled for index:
-* Index all adatflows for all data sources
+* Index all datflows for all data sources
 * Delete all dataflows
 * Delete one specific dataflow
 * Update an already indexed dataflow